 What you’ll see on the highest point of the dunes is an old 1950s radar station, and this small collection of lookout towers and low-slung military buildings is the reason a tarmacked road slices through the otherwise rough terrain.

-As with the majority of Scotland’s wilderness areas you’ll want to take a pair of binoculars and a camera with you for this walk as there’s a surprising amount of wildlife to see, from seals and dolphins that call the coastline their home to the ravishing land and seascapes of Sutherland on the opposite side of the bay.
+As with the majority of Scotland’s wilderness areas you’ll want to take a pair of binoculars (see my recommended optics) and a camera with you for this walk as there’s a surprising amount of wildlife to see.

 Imagine the scenery of Lord of the Rings and you’ll have a good idea of what it’s like to explore this remote corner of Scotland – which is most probably why there’s a local legend that says the area inspired Tolkein to write his fantasy books.

 I’ve no idea if that’s true or not, but I can certainly see how this rugged, otherworldly landscape would inspire thoughts of far-away lands.